Anthony Grey

 Anthony Keith Grey (5 July 1938 – 11 October 2025) was a British journalist and author.
 While working for Reuters, he was imprisoned by the Chinese government for 27 months from 1967 to 1969.
-He wrote a series of historical novels and non-fiction books, including several relating to his detention.
+He wrote a series of historical novels and non-fiction books, including several relating to his detention like Hostage in Peking.
+He is best known internationally for his novels Saigon (1982), Peking (1988) and Tokyo Bay (1996), which have been translated into 16 languages worldwide.

 Career

+Early career

+Grey began his journalism career at the Eastern Daily Press in Norwich, where he overlapped with fellow journalist and future novelist Frederick Forsyth.
+He joined Reuters in 1964, and was posted first to East Berlin as the agency's East Europe correspondent during the height of the Cold War, working under surveillance by the Stazi, the East German secret police.
+He subsequently reported from Prague, Warsaw, Sofia and Budapest.

 Detention in China (1967–1969)

 In July 1967, while working for Reuters in Beijing covering China's Cultural Revolution, Grey was confined to the basement of his house by the Chinese government under the leadership of Mao Zedong, ostensibly for spying but really in retaliation for the colonial British government jailing eight pro-Chinese media journalists who had violated emergency regulations during the leftist riots in British Hong Kong.

 China demanded the release of the eight to secure Grey's release.
 While the eight were eventually let go, China then demanded the release of a further thirteen Chinese people jailed in British Hong Kong.
 This was refused.
 Grey was able to communicate by mail with his mother and girlfriend back in England, but was only allowed two 20-minute visits by British consular officials in the first 17 months of his confinement, and was never formally charged.
 During his confinement, a group of Red Guards broke into his house and killed his cat.

 He was released in October 1969, after 27 months of captivity.
 Upon his return to Britain, he was awarded the "Journalist of the Year" prize for 1969 at the IPC National Press awards, and an OBE.

 Grey wrote about his two-year ordeal in Hostage in Peking, published in 1970.
+He later described the experience as having made him "the first modern international hostage of this era."